 Scientists describe the world after 1.5 degrees of global warming and ask people and governments to make some decisions.

-A new report from the Intergovernmental Panel on Climate Change (IPCC) warns of the consequences of allowing global warming to reach 1.5°C above pre-industrial levels, the ambitious target set in 2015 by the Paris Agreement.
+A new report from the Intergovernmental Panel on Climate Change (IPCC) warns of the consequences of allowing global warming to reach 1.5°C above pre-industrial levels.

 Half a degree matters: half a degree of warming can make a world of difference for certain impacts Dr Joeri Rogelj Report co-author and Grantham Lecturer

-The assessment by 91 scientists commissioned by the United Nations used data from 6000 independent studies to compare the severity of effects such as sea level rise, increased heatwaves, lost coral reefs and depleted crop yields, with the effects if global warming rises further to 2°C.
+In their most authoritative assessment yet, the report by the United Nations scientist used data from 6000 independent studies to predict severe effects on sea level rise, increased heatwaves, lost coral reefs and depleted crop yields, all of which become more severe if global warming rises to 2°C.

 "Half a degree matters: half a degree of warming can make a world of difference for certain impacts," said Dr Rogelj.
 "Ways of keeping warming close to 1.5°C relative to preindustrial levels have been identified, and they all highlight the need for urgency."